 In these times of national lockdowns, working from home and limiting outdoor movement has become the norm.
 Because of this, fewer avenues of entertainment are available.
-As a result, the digital consumption of Malaysian moms has sky-rocketed.
+As a result, the digital consumption of Malaysian mums has sky-rocketed.

-TheAsianparent Insights has conducted in-depth research to provide a detailed perspective of the increasing digital consumption by Malaysian mothers.
+theAsianparent Insights has conducted in-depth research to provide a detailed perspective of the increasing digital consumption by Malaysian mothers.

 Other top activities they participate in are searching for information (78%), messaging friends & families (74%), reading news & articles (69%), and browsing parenting apps/websites (63%).